propadiene-1/browsing-history/README.md

 ### Authors

-Made by the Wellesley Cred Lab.
+Made by Aileen Liang.
 Advised by Eni Mustafaraj.

 This project was greatly inspired by [the Cookies Project](https://cookiesproject.streamlit.app/) made by Jessica, Nina, Crystal, and Dianna from the Wellesley Cred Lab.